 Yuzu kosho is a fermented paste made from chili peppers, yuzu peel, and salt.
 We use it for flavoring yakitori (Japanese grilled chicken), udon soup, tempura, sashimi, and Japanese hot pot.
 Yuzu kosho may come in a jar or in a small tube container.

-Both yuzu juice and Yuzu kosho gives nice tart and spicy kick to the gyutan and it adds a level of sophisticated flavor which is difficult to replicate with other spices.
-Another favorite to enjoy sliced gyutan is to just simply sprinkle with a bit of salt and pepper, barbeque and dip in lemon sauce.
+Both yuzu juice and Yuzu kosho gives a nice tart and spicy kick to the gyutan and it adds a level of sophisticated flavor that is difficult to replicate with other spices.
+Another favorite to enjoy sliced gyutan is to just simply sprinkle with a bit of salt and pepper, barbeque, and dip in lemon sauce.
 Gyutan burns and catches fire very easily when you barbeque so be careful while you cook.

-- ¼ lb beef tongue slices (you can purchase it in Japanese supermarket)
+- ¼ lb beef tongue slices (you can buy it in a Japanese supermarket)